peterdsp/Atlassian-Companion/README.md

 1. Install the extension in Opera
 2. Pin it to your sidebar
-3. Sign in to your Jira Cloud account
+3. Sign in to your Atlassian Cloud account
 4. Start managing your tasks without opening a new tab!

 ---